 Day: Beyond Birdsville race track

-Beyond baked goods, there’s more to Birdsville than meets the eye – so take some time check out these attractions too.
+There’s more to Birdsville than meets the eye – so take some time check out these attractions.

 Sunset: Big Red